boss-tweed/Portfolio-Projects/README.md

 - It utilizes jQuery for dynamic interactions and enhancements.
 - Rows have a custom class hover-row to show action menus like ellipsis on hover.
 - Standard Bootstrap 4 styling for consistency
 - It's well-structured, maintainable, and follows common patterns for admin/dashboard lists in ASP.NET Core Razor Pages.
-The only minor note is the empty <select> — it’s set up for future sorting options.
+The only minor note is the empty select tag is set up for future sorting options, not actually implemented.

 ![Index View Using Bootstrap To List Rental History Entrys Part One](index-view-using-bootstrap-to-list-rental-history-entrys-part-one.PNG)
 ![Index View Using Bootstrap And J Query To List Rental History Entrys Part Two](index-view-using-bootstrap-and-jQuery-to-list-rental-history-entrys-part-two.PNG)